 · Use their knowledge and understanding

-Children from Reception upwards use a sketchbook as part of the curriculum and their role is vital when researching, gathering and exploring ideas.
+Children from Y1 upwards use a sketchbook as part of the curriculum and their role is vital when researching, gathering and exploring ideas.
 A wide range of materials and resources are experienced such as pencil, paint, pastels, printing, digital technology, textiles, clay and modelling materials, enabling children to make a variety of 2D/3D work on different scales.

 We offer children many other fun and exciting learning opportunities through events such as arts week and regular projects such as the Christmas card project and exhibitions, not to mention competitions, clubs and working with artists.